MY START

 MY FIRST SUPERINTENDENT POSITION

 Serving as a first-time superintendent at Drumm Farm Golf Club was both humbling and defining for my career.
 Stepping into full leadership responsibility required me to quickly develop even better skills in staff management, budgeting, long-range planning, and daily operational decision-making.
-I learned how to build and motivate a team, delegate responsibilities effectively, and create a culture of accountability and pride in our work.
+I learned how to build and better motivate a team, delegate responsibilities effectively and create a culture of accountability and pride in our work.
 Managing a small budget taught me the importance of prioritizing resources, forecasting expenses, and balancing course conditions with financial realities.
 I also made my share of mistakes—some small, some significant—but each one became a lesson in communication, preparation, and adaptability.
-Those early challenges forced me to reflect, adjust, and grow, ultimately shaping my leadership style and strengthening my agronomic expertise.
-Looking back, the mistakes were just as valuable as the successes, and they played a critical role in developing the confident, resilient superintendent I am today.
+Those early challenges forced me to reflect, adjust and grow, ultimately shaping my leadership style and strengthening my agronomic expertise.
+Looking back, the mistakes were just as valuable as the successes and they played a critical role in developing the confident, resilient superintendent I am today.

 REFINING MY SKILLS AT CREEKMOOR